• What is Copywriting?

 But when it comes to setting up your day specifically for copywriting success, I have five steps that are key.
 Here they are:

-1. Read some of a business or self-improvement book.
 I know: You’re thinking to yourself, “She said these were key.
 How key is reading a book?”
-But starting your day with just a few pages from a non-fiction book that can either directly or indirectly benefit your business gets you in the right mindset automatically.
+But starting your day with just a few pages from a nonfiction book that can either directly or indirectly benefit your business gets you in the right mindset automatically.

 Instead of forcing yourself to focus and start thinking about business, you can gently guide yourself into it (and learn a thing or two along the way).
 A few recent favorites have been The Willpower Instinct by Kelly McGonigal, Mini Habits by Stephen Guise, and The Obstacle is the Way by Ryan Holiday.
 I haven’t ready SuperBetter by Jane McGonigal yet, but I’ve heard good things.